Raimondo nominates 6 judges; Long, Lynch Prata tapped for Supreme Court

 Rekas Sloan graduated from Providence College and the Boston University School of Law, while Raspallo graduated from the University of Rhode Island and the Roger Williams University School of Law.

+Among those praising Raimondo’s choice of Rekas Sloan was Cranston Mayor Allan Fung, the governor’s two-time Republican opponent, and a longtime champion of Asian American representation in state and federal government:

-For Family Court, Raimondo nominated Elizabeth Ortiz, a Central Falls Municipal Court judge who would be the first Latina on the Family Court as a first-generation Colombian-American.
+For Family Court, Raimondo nominated Elizabeth Ortiz, a Central Falls Municipal Court judge, who would become the first Latina on the Family Court as a first-generation Colombian-American.
 She graduated from the Community College of Rhode Island, Roger Williams University and the Roger Williams University School of Law.

 For Workers’ Compensation Court, Raimondo nominated Kevin Reall, an attorney in private practice and former General Assembly staffer.
 He graduated from Providence College and the Suffolk University School of Law.